William Oliver (songwriter)

 William Oliver (5 February 1800 – 29 October 1848) was a Tyneside poet, singer and songwriter from Newcastle upon Tyne.
-Possibly his best known work is the song "Newcassel Props", an example of Geordie dialect.
+He is arguably best known for the song "Newcassel Props", an example of the Geordie dialect.

 Early life

-Oliver was born in The Side, near the Quayside, Newcastle upon Tyne.
+Oliver was born in The Side, near the Quayside in Newcastle upon Tyne.
 His father was a cheesemonger and had his own business.

 Career

-Oliver became a draper and hatter, working for a Mr Bowes of The Bridge End, Gateshead, and staying there for many years.
-For a short while, he ran his own business as a hatter, but this was unsuccessful.
+Oliver became a draper and hatter, working for a Mr.Bowes of The Bridge End, Gateshead, where he stayed there for many years.
+For a short time, he ran his own business as a hatter, but this was unsuccessful.
 He eventually left the business around 1830 and joined his brother Timothy working in his grocery shop situated at the corner of Cloth Market and High Bridge, and there he stayed until his death.

 Music

 Oliver was popular as both singer and songwriter in his time.
 His 1829 collection of songs was dedicated to Robert Bill, Mayor of Newcastle upon Tyne.